-- 7. Place your sculpture on the black paper.
+- 7. Glue the parent letter to the back of the black paper. - 8.
+Place your sculpture on the front of the black paper.
 Use the chalk to decorate a background on your black paper.
-The chalk can be used to add lines that imply movement, or to complete a background that would be in the scene where your figure would be doing action. - 8.
-When your background is complete, sign your masterpiece and have an adult hot glue the masterpiece to your background. - 9.
+The chalk can be used to add lines that imply movement, or to complete a background that would be in the scene where your figure would be doing action. - 9.
+When your background is complete, sign your masterpiece and have an adult hot glue the masterpiece to your background. - 10.
 Use hairspray to spray the chalk areas to set the chalk.
+It will curl, but will flatten as it dries.